vbhan-conga/partner-commerce/.github/pull_request_template.md

 - [ ] Angular unit tests pass locally with my changes
 - [ ] No linting issues with my changes
 - [ ] I have added any necessary documentation
+- [ ] Peer testing has been done in my local
 - [ ] Any dependent changes have been merged and published in downstream modules

 ## Test Reports